JDonnellyCodeInstitute/bespoke-brushwork/README.md

 # Bespoke Brushwork

-At Bespoke Brushwork we have passion for paintwork, creating the best designs in a range of formats for our customers.
-Our goal is to ensure you are completely satisfied with a stunning and unique art-piece you can appreciate forever, be it as a fond memory of a marked occasion or simply a beloved decoration.
+At Bespoke Brushwork we have a passion for paintwork, creating the best designs in various formats for our customers.
+We aim to ensure you are completely satisfied with a stunning and unique art piece you can appreciate forever, be it as a fond memory of a marked occasion or simply a beloved decoration.

 We cater to a wide variety of clientele, be it a spouse marking an anniversary with an intimate, personalised piece, or a beautifully stylised sign to mark your Christmas party at work.

-The aim of the Bespoke Brushwork web-service is to connect our clients with our skilled artist and to have open and evolving conversations with people about their artistic needs.
+The Bespoke Brushwork web service aims to connect our clients with our skilled artist and to have open and evolving conversations with people about their artistic needs.
 We are not limited to paintwork nor are we limited to a particular art style.
 We want our customers to have faith in the quality of our work, exemplified across the site, and to either order a piece to be specially made and collected/delivered, or to have their home or place of work become the art via window, mirror, or mural work.

 ![Responsive Mockup](assets/images/readme/full-mock-up.png)